-The County obtained the required land rights to move ahead with the design of the project.
+The County acquired the required land rights to move ahead with the design of the project.
 The 65% design plans were circulated to the community and design team for review and comment.
-The 65% design plans were presented at the March 19, 2024 Reston Design Review Board and received Board approval.
-A post-submission design review meeting will be scheduled and the consultant will proceed to 95% design.
+The 65% design plans were presented at the March 19, 2024, Reston Design Review Board and received Board approval.
+The consultant is addressing comments received and proceeding to 95% design.
+The 95% design is scheduled to be delivered in September, 2024.

 Project Background